UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team10-self-driving.md

 ---

 > Self-driving is a hot topic for deep vision applications.
-However Vision-based urban driving is hard.
+However, Vision-based urban driving is hard.
 Lots of methods for learning to drive have been proposed in the past several years.
 In this work, we focus on reproducing "Learning to drive from a world on rails" and trying to solve the drawbacks of the methods such as high pedestrian friction rate.
-We will also utilize the lidar(which is preinstalled on most cars with some self-driving capability) data to achieve better bench mark results.
+We will also utilize the lidar(which is preinstalled on most cars with some self-driving capability) data to achieve better benchmark results.

 <!--more-->